Date: 2 January 2016. Getting Betsy

 diesels have a fuel return line.
 In any event Paul was successful in getting the

 engine up and running.
 My prayers have been answered.
-Here's what's
+Here is what's

 been done by Sunrize Marine thus far: